CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 Interactive search links
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There is special ``@`` markup that allows you to easily generate an interactive search link for an attribute.
+There is a special ``@`` markup that allows you to easily generate an interactive search link for an attribute.

 .. code-block::